LinguistAgent Technical Report: A Reflective Multi-Model Platform for Automated Linguistic Annotation: The Functions of LinguistAgent

 \subsection{The Annotator Agent}

 The Annotator acts as the primary executor.
-It receives the raw text and a specialized \textit{Codebook} (under the RAG experiment).
-Its task is to perform sequence labeling by wrapping target expressions in XML tags (e.g., \texttt{<Metaphor>...</Metaphor>}).
-The agent is instructed to provide a ``Reasoning'' field to justify its choices based on the provided protocol, as shown in Fig. \ref{fig:reasoning}.
+It receives the raw text and an optional \textit{Codebook} (in the RAG scenario), and its task is to perform sequence labeling by wrapping target expressions in XML tags (e.g., \texttt{<Metaphor>...</Metaphor>}).
+The platform supports various model providers, including leading closed-source providers such as OpenAI (GPT), Google (Gemini), and open-source providers such as DeepSeek, Alibaba (Qwen).